polazarus/ocamlyices/README.markdown

 [Yices][yices] 1.0.34 or more recent (but not 2)  needs to be *installed* on your system.
 It can be done in two steps:

-1. First download the latest tarball of [Yices 1 from SRI website][yices-dl], Prefer the version with GMP statically linked, except on Linux x86_64 (see note below).
+1. First download the latest tarball of [Yices 1 from SRI website][yices-dl].
+    Prefer the version with GMP statically linked, except on Linux x86_64 (see note below).

 2. Install Yices on your system as follow: